 Virtual means better data collection and measurement

-Every brand marketer wants to know their media and activations work.
-And you want a clear picture of how it works.
+Every brand marketer wants to know if their media and experiential activations actually work and how.

-With IRL-only experiences, you can measure attendance, ticket and merch sales, social media activity, and publicity impressions.
+With IRL-only experiences, you can measure attendance, tickets and merch sales, social media activity, and earned publicity impressions.
 But, generally, that’s where it ends.